JensRantil/jensrantil.github.io/content/posts/2020-01-12_testing-strategy-over-time/index.md

 [Tink's](https://www.tinkapp.com) technical platform; how to organise ourselves -- alignment vs. autonomy.
 What processes, tooling and policies were needed for our teams to build amazing, stable, performant things at a fast pace?
-Tink had essentially doubled in size for four years and the growth had really pushed our engineering organisation to the limits.
+Tink had essentially doubled in size yearly for four years and the growth had really pushed our engineering organisation to the limits.
 We are now around 150 engineers.
 We were less than 10 engineers when I started in early 2014.

 > What are the foundational building blocks and processes needed for us to have
 > twice as many teams in a years time?